Skip to Main Navigation

 Overview

-The Republic of Seychelles lies northeast of Madagascar, an archipelago of 115 islands.
-The country has a total population of 107,000 inhabitants, three-quarters of whom live on the main island of Mahé.
-Seychelles has the highest gross domestic product (GDP) per capita in Africa, at $ 15.8 billion (2022).
+The Republic of Seychelles is an archipelago of 115 islands northeast of Madagascar.
+The country has a total population of 121,355 people, three-quarters of whom live on the main island of Mahé.
+Seychelles has Africa's highest gross domestic product (GDP) per capita, at $16.7 billion (2023).
 Its economy is highly dependent on tourism and fisheries, and climate change poses long-term sustainability risks.

 Political Context

-Independent since 1976, the Seychelles is a relatively young democracy.
-The first multiparty presidential election was held in 1993 after the adoption of a new constitution.
+Independent since 1976, Seychelles is a relatively young democracy.
+The first multiparty presidential election was held in 1993 after adopting a new constitution.
 The latest presidential and parliamentary elections took place in October 2020, bringing an opposition candidate, Wavel Ramkalawan, to the Presidency for the first time since the introduction of democratic elections.
-Ramkalawan’s Linyon Demokratic Sesel party also won the most seats in the national parliament.
+Ramkalawan’s Linyon Demokratic Seselwa party also won the most seats in the national parliament.
 With well-established democratic institutions, Seychelles' political environment is expected to remain stable.
-The next general election will take place in 2025.
+The next general election will take place in September 2025.

 Economic Developments and Outlook

 Seychelles is the most prosperous nation in Sub-Saharan Africa.
-The economy remains highly dependent on tourism, making it highly vulnerable to global macroeconomic developments.
-Investor interests in the blue economy sector are growing.
-Fisheries remain the largest sector after tourism.
+The economy remains highly dependent on tourism, with earnings from the industry accounting for 46.2% of GDP and 42% of exports, making it highly vulnerable to external shocks.
+The fisheries sector is the second pillar of the economy, with growing investor interest in the blue economy sector.

 Development Challenges